fals3bool/gearecs/docs/Systems.md

 Systems are functions that process entities with specific components

-## System Execution Layers
+## System Execution Phases

-gearecs organizes systems into distinct execution layers that run in a specific order each frame.
+gearecs organizes systems into distinct execution phases that run in a specific order each frame.

 1. `EcsOnStart` - Initialization
 2. `EcsOnUpdate` - Frame-dependent game logic